theHostileNegotiator/KWBandage/PatchNotes.md

 1. Inconsistencies with Damage FX between multiple units
 	* Normalised type to GDI_RAILGUN
 #### Eradicator Hexapod
-1. Disintegrator visual lasers overwrite each other.
+1. Disintegrator visual lasers override each other.
 Therefore if more than one laser is firing, only the latest shot laser will show.
 	* Added new Weapons, Laser Draws and Laser States.
 		* Added Heroic Laser Effects